Floodplains by Design grant program

 About the Floodplains by Design partnership

 Floodplains by Design is an ambitious public-private partnership working to reduce flood risks and restore habitat along Washington’s major rivers.
 By transforming how floodplains are managed on a landscape scale, we can support thriving communities and a healthy environment.
-Since 2013, the Washington Legislature has appropriated more than $80 million to support large-scale, multiple-benefit projects across the state.
+Since 2013, the Washington Legislature has appropriated $115 million to support large-scale, multiple-benefit projects across the state.

-- Promote the reduction of flood risks and floodplain ecosystem recovery while maintaining or improving agricultural production, water quality, and open space/recreation.
+- Reduce flood risks and recover floodplain ecosystems while maintaining or improving agricultural production, water quality, and open space/recreation.

-- Improve the coordination of public funding for floodplain efforts.
+- Improve coordination of public funding for floodplain efforts.

 2017-2019 funding cycle